0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 Here is where you'll fill in the various configuration values for the plugin.
 For the time being we don't support Facebook or Discord authentication so feel free to ignore those 2 clientId's for now.

-### Upgrading to Unreal 5.3
+### Upgrading to Unreal 5.4
-If your project is currently on 5.2, then for this version you'll want to upgrade to 5.3.
+If your project is currently on 5.2 or 5.3, then for this version you'll want to upgrade to 5.4.
 To do this close the Unreal Editor, Close your Code Editor.
 Right click on your Unreal Project file.
-Then select Switch Unreal Engine Version, Choose 5.3 and click okay.
+Then select Switch Unreal Engine Version, Choose 5.4 and click okay.
 Once done.
 Open your code editor and rebuild your source code.

 As way of future proofing we recommend installing visual studio 2022 in accordance with [these docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine)